A Luxury Stay at Nishimuraya Honkan

 From Kyoto: Take the JR Kinosaki Limited Express line from Kyoto station to Kinosaki Onsen Station (estimated time: 2h 45min)

 After you arrive, Nishimuraya Honkan has a complimentary shuttle bus that will pick you up from Kinosaki Onsen Station and take you directly to the ryokan.
-Just be sure to contact them ahead of time to let them know your approximate time of arrival.
+Just be sure to contact them ahead of time to let them know your approximate time of arrival so they can be ready for you.

 Our Stay at Nishimuraya Honkan